The Self-Care You Actually Need

 Every time you choose the thing that grounds you over the thing that numbs you — that's a deposit.
 Every time you reach for the phone instead of your breath — that's a withdrawal.

-The goal isn't perfection.
-The goal is knowing your balance.
 Knowing when you've put enough in that you can trust yourself.
 Knowing when you're running low and need to refill before you make any big moves.

 And sometimes — the most grounded thing you can do is stop consuming.
 Stop looking to the next full moon, the next astrology report, the next podcast, the next external source of validation.
 You've done the work.
 You know yourself.
 Trust that.

-Here's a practical tool I shared in a talk a while back that people kept coming back to:
+Here's a practical tool I shared in a talk a while back that people kept coming back to.

 I have a self-care task list on my iPhone.
 Not a vision board.
 Not a wellness routine I found online.
 My own personal list of things I know fill my cup — built from years of paying attention to what actually works for me.